filiocorp/filiocorp.github.io/_posts/2021-07-04-Bringing a Vision To Life Filio Backstory.md

 One could say Mahdi had a vision for this startup, considering he was inspired by Google glasses of all things.

-But the main thing Roozbahani could “see” was that time = money.

-He says, “if Filio can save time, you can spend it somewhere else. “

-True, while “simplifying image and video documentation” doesn’t appear to be the most glamorous startup mission, it is certainly a noble cause.

-So, cheers to the future of Filio - the smart visual asset management platform.

 But the main thing Roozbahani could &quot;see&quot; was that time = money.

 He says, &quot;if Filio can save time, you can spend it somewhere else. &quot;